csharpfritz/Workshop-PublishAspNetCore/README.md

 By completing this module, you should have:

-- Created and deployed a Web Application to a Microsoft Azure Web App using Visual Studio
+- Published and deployed a Web Application to aDocker Container using Visual Studio
 - Changed behavior of your app based on different deployment environments
-- Worked with Multiple Deployments Slots in Azure
+- Worked with composing multiple Docker containers

-> **Note:** You can take advantage of the [Visual Studio Dev Essentials](https://www.visualstudio.com/en-us/products/visual-studio-dev-essentials-vs.aspx) subscription in order to get everything you need to build and deploy your app on any platform.